 - The Most Frequent Motorcycle Insurance Claims

 We performed a study reviewing motorcycle insurance quotes across all 50 states to see what the average cost of motorcycle insurance quotes was in each one.
-We then took the aggregate of those premiums and found that the average annual motorcycle insurance rate in the U.S. was $519.
-You can see what the average cost for motorcycle insurance is in your state, in the table below.
+We then took the aggregate of those prices and found that the average annual motorcycle insurance rate in the U.S. was $519.
+You can see how much motorcycle insurance costs on average per month, in your state, in the table below.

 |State||Monthly Insurance Rate||Annual Motorcycle Insurance Rate||% Change vs Avg|

-The average annual and monthly rates are rounded to the nearest whole dollar amount.
+The average annual and monthly motorcycle insurance rates are rounded to the nearest whole dollar amount.

 To estimate average rates, our study used a male, 45-year-old sample rider and gathered quotes from as many as five major motorcycle insurance carriers in each state.
 We calculated average quote using a sample insurance policy which included bodily injury protection of $100,000 per person/$300,000 per accident and $50,000 in property damage coverage.
 The deductibles for both comprehensive and collision coverage were $500.

 States With The Lowest Average Motorcycle Insurance Cost

 The five states with the most affordable motorcycle insurance quotes all had rates that were at least 32% lower than the average in the U.S. With the exception of New Hampshire, all of the states with the cheapest rates were also located in the Midwest and Great Plains regions of the U.S. Interestingly, the cheapest states also have some of the highest number of registered motorcycles per resident.
 New Hampshire has one motorcycle for every 17 people in the state, which is second in the U.S. only to South Dakota, which had the ninth cheapest rates but led the country with one bike for every 12 people.

 States With The Highest Average Cost of Motorcycle Insurance